jupetta29/hirst_painting/README.md

 # Hirst Painting
 > This project is capable of generating million dollar pieces of artwork!

-This project extracts colors from an image and then creates a Damien Hirst-inspired spot painting.
+This project extracts colors from an image and then creates a Damien Hirst-inspired spot painting using those extracted colors.

 ## Installing / Getting started